-- 2.7 The common assessment and delivery plan are regularly reviewed by the TAC to monitor progress toward agreed outcomes.
+2.7 The common assessment and delivery plan are regularly reviewed by the TAC to monitor progress toward agreed outcomes.
 The review identifies any unmet or additional needs for the child or young person's smooth transition between universal, targeted and specialist services.
-In the case of multi-agency responses, this will involve further multi-agency meetings and liaison between the members of the TAC. - 2.8 Effective integrated working is underpinned by good practice in information sharing and effective communication.
+In the case of multi-agency responses, this will involve further multi-agency meetings and liaison between the members of the TAC.

-2 Solution-focused approaches focus on what people want to achieve, as opposed to focusing on their problems.
+1 Solution-focused approaches focus on what people want to achieve, as opposed to focusing on their problems.